 Course Objectives Pedagogy Course Outcomes Course

 Assessment

-To understand the Lecture, Able to understand the Semester
+To understand the Lecture, Able to understand the • Semester

 basics of fieldwork, Practical concept to field work end

-concept of self and exposure, education to develop examinationfieldwork and the Field work selfawareness Viva Voce:
+concept of self and exposure, education to develop self examinationfieldwork and the Field work awareness Viva Voce:

 professional role of Training, 50marks

-socialworkers.
-Orientation Able to develop skills in field Internal
+social workers.
+Orientation Able to develop skills in Internal

-Visit/ work report writing, record of Assessment
+Visit/ field work report writing, Assessment

-To critically Concurrent the observation visits and :50 marks
+To critically Concurrent record of the observation :50 marks

-understand and Fieldwork engage in meaningful
+understand and Fieldwork visits and engage in

-appreciate to various discussions during
+appreciate to various meaningful discussions

-programmes and Agencies groupinteractions
+programmes and Agencies during group interactions

 projects of

-governmentaland Able to understand
+governmental and Able to understand

-non-governmental programmes and projects of
+non-governmental programmes and projects

-organizations. governmental and
+organizations. of governmental and

-nongovernmentalorganization
+nongovernmental

-To enhance
+To enhance organization

-importance of skills
+importance of skills in

-inreport writing and
+report writing and

 documentation